In search of the Hohenberg-Kohn theorem: Setting

-We deal with a system of an arbitrary but fixed number, $\Num$, of identical non-relativistic particles in three dimensions.
-Everything we do will be valid for fermions or bosons of any spin.
-The Hilbert space of pure states, $\Hilb_\Num$, comprises wavefunctions of the appropriate symmetry, with inner product
+Working in the standard formulation of quantum mechanics in Hilbert space\cite{von-Neumann,Prugovecki,Amrein-book,RSI,RSII}, we deal with a system of an arbitrary but fixed number, $\Num \ge 2$, of identical non-relativistic particles in three dimensions.
+(The case $\Num = 1$ is exceptional in certain ways, but since it is not of much interest in the DFT context, we do not bother to point out where and how.)
+The Hilbert space of pure states, $\Hilb$, is equipped with the inner product